 The lack of owner operated farm operations, livestock operations, the approval of Airport Employment Growth District Secondary Plan and the elimination of the lands from the GGHA agricultural land base has eliminated these lands from incorporation into an existing farm operation as farmer owned land.
 Land prices would reflect land development values and not those of agriculture.
-Based on these facts the removal of the Rural lands from agriculture will not have a significant adverse impact on the agricultural land base with the City of Hamilton or the GGHA.
+Based on these facts the conversion of the lands to Urban will not have a significant adverse impact on the agricultural land base with the City of Hamilton or the GGHA.

-Review of the two Rural parcels within the UWSC lands from an agricultural perspective did not identify any existing resources that would warrant their retention as a potential rural agricultural land use.
+Review of the two previously Rural (Whitebelt Area) parcels within the UWSLG lands from an agricultural perspective did not identify any existing resources that would warrant their retention as a potential rural agricultural land use.
 The parcels are small in size.
-The existing agricultural land on the west parcel is approximately 29.5 ha and the east parcel is approximately 13.3ha.
+The existing agricultural land within the west parcel of designated rural lands is approximately 25.3 ha equally divided between two lots.
+The east parcel is approximately 26.9 ha spilt between three lots; 8.2ha, 2.6ha and 16.1ha.
+In addition, portions of these lots are within the designated settlement area, which further complicates future agricultural land uses for the properties.
 Individually they are too small to represent economically viable cash crop operations.
 The lands could be converted to a specialty crop land use but the value of the land because they are to be encompassed by urban development would make it cost prohibitive for a farmer to purchase the property and invest the monies to establish a specialty crop operation such as an orchard.
-Neither of the parcels have any structurally sound barns that could be utilized to reduce start-up costs.
+None of the parcels have any structurally sound barns that could be utilized to reduce start-up costs.
 The proximity of the surrounding urban area would restrict the potential for a livestock operation due to MDS limitations and the limited land base for crop production would increase production costs for livestock.
 It is unlikely the lands could be purchased for crop production by a farmer in the adjacent lands due to the value of the property and the limited acreage to produce crops to make it economic.
 As the adjacent lands are developed over time it will become increasing more difficult to access the area with farm equipment safety due to conflicts with urban traffic.
-In my opinion these two Rural parcels have no long-term agricultural value and should be used for development to help reduce development pressures on the adjacent rural agricultural lands.
+In my opinion these two previously Rural parcels have no long-term agricultural value and should be used for development to help reduce development pressures on the adjacent rural agricultural lands by optimizing utilization of the lands within the settlement area limits.